Shoma-Asaka/mechanopharm-minimal/README.md

 A machine-readable citation file is included in `CITATION.cff`.

-## Versioning

-A tagged release should be created for each manuscript stage, for example:
-- `v0.1.0` — initial submission version
-- `v0.2.0` — internal revised-version maintenance release
-- `v0.3.0` — first-post-review revised submission release
-- `v1.0.0` — accepted/publication version

-For manuscript submission or revision, cite the specific tagged release associated with that version of the paper.

 ## Important caution

 This repository does **not** claim universal quantitative fitting across assay platforms.
 Parameter calibration, measurement noise models, identifiability, and assay-specific mechanics-to-descriptor mapping remain system dependent.